dan-segal/keyword-classification/README.md

 The input file should be in CSV format, with two columns: the text, and its assigned class.
 For an example, see: *https://watson-developer-cloud.github.io/doc-tutorial-downloads/natural-language-classifier/weather_data_train.csv* .

-#The script requires a Watson NLC account.
+This script requires a Watson NLC account.

 For full NLC documentation, including instructions for obtaining a Watson NLU account, see:  *https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier*.

+## Checking the status of a classifier ##

+This script *nlcClassifierStatus.py* returns the status of a text classifer in Watson Natural Language Classifier (NLC).

+This script requires a Watson NLC account.

+It also requires the classsifer ID.
+The classifier ID is assigned during the training step.

+For full NLC documentation, including instructions for obtaining a Watson NLU account, see:  https://console.bluemix.net/docs/services/natural-language-classifier/getting-started.html#natural-language-classifier.

 ## Classifying text ##